MMarvasti/Deep-Learning-for-Visual-Tracking-Survey/README.md

 # Deep Learning for Visual Tracking: A Comprehensive Survey
-The comprehensive comparisons of recent Deep Learning (DL)-based visual tracking methods
+The comprehensive comparisons of recent Deep Learning (DL)-based visual tracking methods on the OTB-2013, OTB-2018, VOT-2018, and LaSOT datasets

 ## Results on OTB-2013 dataset:
 <img src="OTB2013%20results/1.png"/>